 The Council also appoints Regulatory Committees to perform the Council's regulatory functions such as Planning and Licensing.
 Other specialist committees are appointed by the Council from time to time.
-As "quasi-judicial" bodies (similar to courts), these Committees are also cross-party and independent of the Executive.
+These Committees operate in a "quasi-judicial" manner, and are also cross-party and independent of the Executive.